rberlich/Estray/README.md

 _Two payloads have been implemented:_

-* `container_payload` wraps a `std::vector` of objects holding a random number.
+* `random_container_payload` wraps a `std::vector` of objects holding a random number.
 Calling `process()` sorts the vector according to the values in the random number objects.
 The default size of the vector is 1000 objects, so that serialization is sufficiently complex to simulate a real work load.
 Processing (sorting) on the client side will take in the range of milliseconds, though, so that this payload may be used to test the case of very short client runtimes combined with frequent, comparatively large network transfers.
 This may serve as an indication of the worst case performance.
 * `sleep_payload` does the opposite: The `process()` call sleeps for a configurable number of seconds before returning.
 Except for the sleep duration, the payload objects are empty, so that network transfers are short and very little effort is needed for serialization of the work item.
 This can be used to test the best case, i.e. long "processing" times on the client side with inexpensive transfers.
-While the `container_payload` performance may be dominated by the available CPU-power and network speed, the `sleep_payload` will likely be dominated by the performance of the websocket implementation.
+While the `random_container_payload` performance may be dominated by the available CPU-power and network speed, the `sleep_payload` will likely be dominated by the performance of the websocket implementation.

 Varying the vector size or the sleep time may help to calculate possible speedups under different scenarios, and might be useful for finding more efficient ways of using Boost.Beast and Boost.Serialization as well as exchanging larger workloads.